 Student organizations foster fun and friendships along with community and professional involvement.
+For a listing all student organizations at the University of Cincinnati, head to the Student Activities and Leadership Development page.
 The College of Allied Health Sciences offers the following undergraduate and graduate student organizations:

 Undergraduate Student Organizations

-The Tribunal provides a governing voice in the development of policies and procedures empowering students to make positive changes in the College.
+CAHS Tribunal provides a governing voice in the development of policies and procedures empowering students to make positive changes in the college.
 Membership is open to all students of the College of Allied Health Sciences.
-Advisor: Amber Hunter

-The purpose of the Medical Laboratory Science Student Organization is to broaden student awareness of clinical laboratory science as a program of study and profession.
-Faculty Advisor: Beth Warning
+The purpose of the Medical Laboratory Science (MLS) LabCats student organization is to broaden student awareness of clinical laboratory science as a program of study and profession.

-The purpose of NAMI on Campus at The University of Cincinnati is to be a student-run, student-led organization that provides mental health support, education and advocacy on the main campus of UC.
-Our mission is to improve the lives of students who are directly and indirectly affected by mental illness, increase awareness of mental health services on campus, and to eliminate the stigma related to menatl illness.
-Faculty Advisor: Cathy Kerr
+The purpose of NAMI on Campus at the University of Cincinnati is to be a student-run, student-led organization that provides mental health support, education and advocacy on the main campus of UC.
+Our mission is to improve the lives of students who are directly and indirectly affected by mental illness, increase awareness of mental health services on campus, and to eliminate the stigma related to mental illness.

 Graduate Student Organizations

-The Physical Therapy Student Organization is a social and service organization for students enrolled in the Doctor of Physical Therapy Program.
-Faculty Advisor: Rebecca Leugers
+The Physical Therapy Club Student Organization is a social and service organization for students enrolled in the Doctor of Physical Therapy Program.